 If you don’t know the first thing about electricity, you won’t go near an electric box of naked wires.
 Not for a billion dollars.
 You should have this same attitude towards your business growth strategies, in this case, digital marketing.

 When you hear “digital marketing,” things that come to mind are websites, social media, and maybe content writing.
-Fact is, there is more to digital marketing than these simple terms.
+The fact is, there is more to digital marketing than these simple terms.

 For instance, your website should have appealing design elements, a memorable user experience, an easy navigation system, fast loading speed, and high mobile responsiveness.
 Your social media pages and posts should always communicate your brand voice and mission.
 The content you publish should be of the highest quality in written texts, videos, and images.
 They should also be valuable, entertaining, and relatable.
 When you post on your website, you should be conscious of SEO (search engine optimization) within your content and entire page.
 This is where you consider meta tags, permalinks, internal links, backlinks, etc.